 Aaaaahhhh… L’amore, Valentine’s Day is almost upon us.
 I love Valentine’s Day, it’s a special day to show that special someone just how much they mean to you.
 See how RancherMan & I celebrate this special day to make it more special but without the expense.

 When RancherMan & I were dating Valentine’s Day was always a big affair.
 But both RancherMan & I are hopeless romantics anyway.
-So sweet nothings whispered to each other are never in short supply for us on any average ordinary day.
+So sweet nothings whispered to each other are never in short supply for us on any average ordinary day of the year.

 But I’m not really a material girl.
 So as the years went by both he & I decided we wanted something different & more meaningful for Valentine’s Day.